Jeff Klein's IDC: Republicans Running as Dems?

 I misplaced my notes of that voyage, but in addition to the rolling table where he makes cigars, he operates a small store which sells a selection of cigars and accessories, like cases to protect the cigars while traveling - one of which I purchased to ensure the cigars would make it safely home.
 You can find him in the Arthur Avenue Retail Market or buy from him online at LCDCigars.com.

-Bronx Holiday Shopping, Bronx Christmas Tree Lightings, Bronx Hanukkah Menorah Lightings, Bronx Kwanzaa Candle Lightings & Bronx Holiday Markets
+Bronx Holiday Shopping, Bronx Christmas Markets, Bronx Hanukkah Shopping, Bronx Kwanzaa Markets & Bronx Holiday Markets & Events

 The holidays are a special time of the year.
 In ancient times there were harvest celebrations to give thanks and enjoy the bounty of the year after a long season / year of work.